CorentinTh/pld-comp/README.md

 ## User Manuel

-In order to use our compilator follow the these steps :
+In order to use our compiler follow the these steps :
 * Write your own program using the basic c grammar (for the implemented features)
 * Execute our compiler
-  * If there is syntaxe issue, errors will be printed in the console output
+  * If there is syntaxe issues, errors will be printed in the console output
   * Else you will get your working binary file

 Now you can run your binary file on your computer and see your program working.